Introduction

 Capture One HDR merge mode can be used to average a series of equally exposed images as a way of decreasing image noise effectively.
 Using the OM-1 sequential shooting mode with its excellent image stabilization one can get a series of frames within a fraction of a second.
 Even birds standing on the ground or sitting on a perch, frequently remain immobile long enough to get four, five or even 6 frames good for HDR merge within 1/5 s.
 Capture One aligns the images so a small framing error between images does not cause problems.

-A similar effect can be achieved using the hand-held high resolution mode as the merging of multiple images not only increases the resolution but also reduces noise.
+A similar effect on noise can be achieved using the hand-held high resolution mode as the merging of multiple images not only increases the resolution but also reduces noise.
+Depending on the shutter speed, Live ND can be also used to reduce noise by image averaging/merging.

-Already with earlier Olympus mirrorless cameras I noticed that many birds do notice the sound of the shutter, so using an electronic shutter for bird photography is not only advantageous because of the high speed sequential shooting but because of being silent.
-Thus, that the new sensor allows faster sensor readout reduces artefacts is a significant advantage compared to earlier E-M1 cameras.
+Already with earlier Olympus mirrorless cameras I noticed that many birds do notice the sound of the shutter, so using an electronic shutter for bird photography is not only advantageous because of the high speed sequential shooting, but also because of being silent.
+Thus, that the new sensor allows faster sensor readout that reduces artefacts is a significant advantage compared to earlier E-M1 cameras.

 Bulb, Live Time and Live Comp